botpress/documentation-v12/docs/building-chatbots/qna/qna-item/answer-and-alternate.md

 - `You can reach us from 8AM to 5PM every day of the week.`
 - `The store opens at 8AM and closes at 5PM every weekday.`
 - `We're opened from 8AM to 5PM on Monday, Tuesday, Wednesday, Thursday, and Friday.
 We're closed on the weekends.`

+## Tags

+### Can't Be Saved

+When hovering the tag, you can see what it means: leaving the question or the answer field empty will disable the question.

+### Incomplete

+When you have one question, only the exact match will trigger an answer from the chatbot.

+### X Q · X A

+The `X` represents the number of questions and answers that you have for this Q&A.